razimasoodi/Gaussian-Mixture-Model-Classifier-and-SVM/README.md

 • Report the test accuracy using the selected model (best C and 𝜎 )

-Kernel SVM for multi-class problem
+Kernel SVM for multi-class problem:

 As you know, SVM is a two-class classifier.
 However, it can be extended for multi-class classification.
 For this, two approaches are possible: one-against-one and one-against-all